beajoynes/netbox-evaluation/customization.md

 Custom links allow users to display arbitrary hyperlinks to external content within NetBox object views.
 These are helpful for cross-referencing related records in systems outside NetBox.
 For example, you might create a custom link on the device view which links to the current device in a Network Monitoring System (NMS).

 Custom links are created by navigating to Customization > Custom Links.
 Each link is associated with a particular NetBox object type (site, device, prefix, etc.) and will be displayed on relevant views.
 Each link has display text and a URL, and data from the NetBox item being viewed can be included in the link using Jinja template code through the variable object, and custom fields through object.cf.

+# Tags
+Tags are user-defined labels which can be applied to a variety of objects within NetBox.
+They can be used to establish dimensions of organization beyond the relationships built into NetBox.
+For example, you might create a tag to identify a particular ownership or condition across several types of objects.

+## Fields
+### Name
+A unique human-friendly label for the tag.

+### Slug
+A unique URL-friendly identifier.
+(This value will be used for filtering.)
+This is automatically generated from the tag's name, but can be altered as needed.

+### Color
+The color to use when displaying the tag in the NetBox UI.

+### Weight
+A numeric weight employed to influence the ordering of tags.
+Tags with a lower weight will be listed before those with higher weights.
+Values must be within the range 0 to 32767.

+### Object Types
+The assignment of a tag may be limited to a prescribed set of objects.
+For example, it may be desirable to limit the application of a specific tag to only devices and virtual machines.

+If no object types are specified, the tag will be assignable to any type of object.